dashjoin/platform/README.md

 4. Data Integration and Federation: Visually map external data sources to your model.
 Load the data into a warehouse or federate the source into a virtual linked-data graph.
 5. Processes: Seamlessly start and integrate REST services from the application and monitor progress.
 6. Cloud Deployment: Deploy the apps in your private cloud or book our PaaS service.
 All apps scale horizontally and support state of the art cloud stacks.
+7. Everything JSON: Dashjoin leverages popular JSON standards like JSON Schema and JSONata and for all aspects of the system
-7. 100% Open Source: Join the Dashjoin community and avoid vendor lock-in.
+8. Open Source: Join the Dashjoin community and avoid vendor lock-in.

 ## Table of Contents